richardghirst/PiBits/ServoBlaster/README.txt

 When the driver is first loaded the GPIO pins are configure to be outputs, and their pulse widths are set to 0.
-This is so that servos don't jump to some arbitrary postion when you load the driver.
+This is so that servos don't jump to some arbitrary position when you load the driver.
 Once you know where you want your servos positioned, write a value to /dev/servoblaster to enable the respective output.
 When the driver is unloaded it attempts to shut down the outputs cleanly, rather than cutting some pulse short and causing a servo position to